yongjia97/scrabble-points-calculator/README.md

    #  npm install
 3. Start the development server
    #  npm start

-## The front end application running on port 3000.You can access your front end application in the browser (http://localhost:3000) ##

 ### Backend
 The back end application running on port 8080.The server is a back-end application responsible for processing HTTP requests and providing data and services to the front-end application.It is running at (http://localhost:8080) ##